tuongphantrue/house-price-emailer/README.md

 character cap that silently failed to match anything past that length, which meant it was finding 0 listings on every single page despite the price-range extraction on those same pages working fine.
-Fixed by matching card content up to the next closing bracket with no length cap instead.
+Fixed by matching card content up to the closing bracket with no length cap, and hardened against listing descriptions that contain a stray "]" character themselves (common in bracket-decorated ad copy like "[Chính chủ]"), which the original character-class-based pattern would have mistaken for the closing bracket.
+If this still comes back with 0 listings, `fetch_batdongsan_category` now logs a real diagnostic - either confirming "Ảnh đại diện" doesn't appear in the response at all (format changed further), or showing the actual text around it if it's present but still not matching, so a next fix is based on real evidence rather than another guess.

 ## Typical total price section